-Beginning 1/1/2018, the following Residential Enhanced Staffing add-on may be utilized:

-\ The provision of Supplemental Habilitation staffing in emergency situations or to meet a participant's temporary medical or behavioral needs.
-Supplemental Habilitation staff can be authorized for no more than 90 calendar days unless a variance is granted by the AE.
+Beginning 1/1/18, Supplemental Habilitation may be used as a Life Sharing Staffing add-on.
+Supplemental Habilitation staffing is used in emergency situations or to meet a participant's temporary medical or behavioral needs & can be authorized for no more than 90 calendar days unless a variance is granted by the AE.